By Dr. Ed Morton

 When I joined the Transition to Jobs class I didn’t know how to do an interview or to build a resume because everything was new to me.
 These classes were a great opportunity to learn all about the process of getting a job in the USA.
 Now, I’m working in a job that allows me to improve my English language skills, and I’m taking English classes before applying for a position that is in line with my degree.

-Dr. Ginnie Lewis is a retired educator and social worker; Dr. Ed Morton is a retired professor, business owner and director of career services; and Carroll Reitz is a retired educator.
+Dr. Ed Morton is a retired professor, business owner and director of career services.

 Please share your comments @CCCIE or success stories in a short paragraph description on Facebook.
 Let us know why it was a success.
 Is your college helping individuals develop their elevator speeches, and practice job search and interviewing skills?
 Do employers in your area help you prepare skilled immigrants for jobs by doing mock interviews or providing feedback on resumes?
 We’d like to hear from you!